Optic Ataxia without Simultanagnosia

 Diagnostic Tests

-A comprehensive evaluation employs multiple modalities to confirm the diagnosis of optic ataxia without simultanagnosia.
+A comprehensive evaluation employs multiple modalities to confirm the of optic ataxia without simultanagnosia.
 Below are 40 tests grouped by category, each explained in simple English.

 A. Physical Exams